sirivong/kreuzberg/README.md

 [![Documentation](https://img.shields.io/badge/docs-kreuzberg.dev-blue)](https://kreuzberg.dev/)
 [![Discord](https://img.shields.io/badge/Discord-Join%20our%20community-7289da)](https://discord.gg/pXxagNK2zN)

-**A polyglot document intelligence framework with a Rust core.** Extract text, metadata, and structured information from PDFs, Office documents, images, and 56 formats.
+A polyglot document intelligence framework with a Rust core.
+Extract text, metadata, and structured information from PDFs, Office documents, images, and 56 formats.
 Available for Rust, Python, TypeScript/Node.js, Ruby, Go, Java, and C#—or use via CLI, REST API, or MCP server.

-> **🚀 Version 4.0.0 Release Candidate**
+> **Version 4.0.0 Release Candidate**
 > This is a pre-release version.
-We invite you to test the library and [report any issues](https://github.com/kreuzberg-dev/kreuzberg/issues) you encounter.
-Help us make the stable release better!
+Please test the library and [report any issues](https://github.com/kreuzberg-dev/kreuzberg/issues) you encounter.

 > **⚠️ BREAKING CHANGE in RC.11**
 >